 If you have a freeze on your credit report, you will need to remember to lift, or "thaw," the freeze prior to applying for credit.
 You'll also need to place and remove freezes separately at each of the three national credit reporting companies.

 While a security freeze might be necessary in some instances, there are times when a fraud alert may be the wiser course of action.
-A fraud alert may cause a slight delay while your identity is verified, but once that's done, an alert will not restrict the lender from viewing your credit report and granting credit.
+A fraud alert may cause a slight delay while your identity is verified, but once that's done, a fraud alert will not restrict the lender from viewing your credit report and granting credit.
 With a credit freeze, you will have to lift the freeze with the credit bureau in order for the lender to check your credit, then reapply the freeze once the loan application process is finished.

 If you are planning to apply for credit in the near future, it may be better to not freeze your credit file, or to postpone freezing it until you no longer need access to the credit marketplace.